Hannover Rück (FRA:HNR1) Given a €194.00 Price Target at Berenberg Bank

-Hannover Rück (FRA:HNR1 – Get Rating) has been given a €194.00 ($208.60) price objective by investment analysts at Berenberg Bank in a research report issued to clients and investors on Tuesday, Borsen Zeitung reports.
-Berenberg Bank’s price target indicates a potential upside of 34.49% from the stock’s current price.
+Hannover Rück (FRA:HNR1 – Get Rating) has been assigned a €194.00 ($208.60) price target by Berenberg Bank in a research report issued on Monday, Borsen Zeitung reports.
+Berenberg Bank’s target price would suggest a potential upside of 41.40% from the stock’s current price.

 Hannover Rück SE, together with its subsidiaries, provides reinsurance products and services worldwide.
 It operates through Property & Casualty Reinsurance, and Life & Health Reinsurance segments.
 The company offers property, casualty, facultative, catastrophe XL, structured reinsurance, and insurance-linked securities.